-With a yearly electricity bill approaching 8 million dollars, the lab is the largest user of power in the region.
-This electricity powers a world-record 45 telsa hybrid magnet, two 35 telsa resistive magnets, and various others.
-Telsa is a unit of measurement for magnetic fields and for comparison, the Earth's magnetic field measures approximately 50 microtelsas, or one millionth that of the strongest field at the lab.
+With a yearly electricity bill approaching eight million dollars, the lab is the largest user of power in the region.
+This electricity powers a world-record 45 tesla hybrid magnet, two 35 tesla resistive magnets, and various others.
+A tesla is a unit of measurement for magnetic fields and for comparison, the Earth’s magnetic field measures approximately 50 microteslas, or one millionth that of the strongest field at the lab.

 During tours and the annual open house, scientists are readily available to demonstrate and speak about any research being performed.